Movies at the Marina

 Movies at the Mural, Seattle Center

 Seattle Center’s outdoor summer movie series features a giant screen near the Space Needle at the Mural Amphitheatre.
 Picnics encouraged, no pets.
-Movies show on Saturdays at dusk.
-Line-up highlights include "Get Out" and "Little Shop of Horrors."
+Movies show on Saturdays at dusk (around 9 p.m.).
+Line-up highlights include "The Princess Bride" and "Shang-Chi and the Legend of the 10 Rings."
 Note that this series is more teen- and adult-oriented.

 Eastside outdoor movies